 For extra peace of mind and security

-The Google security key is a USB device that uses a type of multi-factor authentication called Universal 2nd Factor (U2F).
+A security key is a USB device that uses a type of multi-factor authentication called Universal 2nd Factor (U2F).
 This allows the user to complete the login process simply by inserting the USB device and pressing a button on it.

 U2F support is already baked into a number of security products including LastPass, Dashlane and Keepass password managers.
 It’s also supported across a variety of operating systems, browsers and digital workspaces, such and ChromeOS, iOS, Firefox, and Google Workspace.

 Two steps are harder than one

-The key acts as an additional buffer between the user and attempted phishing attacks – by requiring both the physical key and an action by the user, attackers are unable to steal user credentials and use them remotely.
+A security key acts as an additional buffer between the user and attempted phishing attacks – by requiring both the physical key and an action by the user, attackers are unable to steal user credentials and use them remotely.